Home Inventory Cashflow Pricing Support Book a Demo

 How much does Restaurant365 cost?

-Restaurant365 pricing runs roughly $249–635/month per location, depending on the modules included — accounting, inventory, scheduling, payroll.
-It is priced and built for multi-unit groups with finance teams.
-R365 itself suggests single-location restaurants look elsewhere.
-For comparison, OpsBrain's founding tier is $99/month with no contract.
+Restaurant365 no longer publishes pricing — it is custom-quoted through sales (verified July 2026).
+When last published (May 2026), tiers ran $435–$635/month per location depending on modules.
+It is priced and built for multi-unit groups with finance teams; R365 itself suggests single-location restaurants look elsewhere.
+For comparison, OpsBrain's founding tier is $99/month with no contract and public pricing.

 What's a cheaper alternative to R365 for a single location?